G4be34/calculator/README.md

+# Calculator
-# A simple calculator that can do basic functions and gives a nice message if you compute zero with zero.
+A simple calculator that can do basic functions and gives a nice message if you compute zero with zero.